bensongathee/AI_Uncertain_Inference-Bayesian-networks/README.md

 # AI_Uncertain_Inference-Bayesian-networks
 Uncertain inference, focusing on Bayesian networks which are also the basis for many other formalisms used in AI for dealing with uncertain knowledge.

 Algorithms used:

-Enumeration Inference for exact inference of probabilites.
+    1. Enumeration Inference for exact inference of probabilites.
+    2. Rejection Sampling,
+    3. Likelihood Weighting, and
-Rejection Sampling, Likelihood Weighting and Gibbs Sampling for approximate inference of probabilities.
+    4. Gibbs Sampling for approximate inference of probabilities.

 # Configurations
 If running on Eclipse, (Run Configurations) and provide the argument similar to example listed below: